Cannabis Education

 Best For: Alcohol-sensitive users, sweet preparations

-Making Cannabis Tinctures at Home
+Making Tinctures at Home

 While commercial tinctures offer consistency and testing, you can make tinctures at home using decarboxylated cannabis and various extraction methods:

-Alcohol Method (Traditional)
+Alcohol Method

 1. Decarboxylate cannabis (240°F for 40 min)